wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/1-branching.md

 is not currently allowed in a business process flow.
 An example of an unsupported flow is shown below.

-![Unsupported branching logic showing vehicle service for a tune-up versus a smog and a test nested within it for a simple if then else for cars made in 1971 or before versus cars made after 1971.](../media/2-process-flow-2-bad-branching.png)
+![Example of unsupported branching logic showing vehicle service for a tune-up versus a smog and a test nested within it for a simple if then else for cars made in 1971 or before versus cars made after 1971.](../media/2-process-flow-2-bad-branching.png)